electric-sql/pglite/docs/extensions/development.md

 - `bundlePath`<br>
   The path to the Postgres extension tarball - see [Building Postgres Extensions](#building-postgres-extensions)
 - `init`<br>
-  An initiation function that will be run after the PGlite instance and Postgres runtime has started, but before the instance is marked as ready for external usage.
-You can use this to perform any initiation your extension needs to perform on the database at startup.
+  An initialisation function that will be run after the PGlite instance and Postgres runtime has started, but before the instance is marked as ready for external usage.
+You can use this to perform any initialisation your extension needs to perform on the database at startup.
 - `close`<br>
   A function that will be called when the user calls `close()` on their PGlite instance; this is called before the database has been shut down.